How to transport my car from New Jersey (NJ) to California (CA)

 They’ll let you know that the vehicle is being held by the shipping agent.
 In order to verify the information they’ll direct you to a website (their website) that promises to hold your cash in escrow.
 All the while you’re left waiting for them to ship your car to you.
 Of course, this doesn’t happen.
 They take your money and don’t deliver the car.

-How to identify a car shipping scam
+How do I identify a car shipping scam?

 It doesn’t require a lot of skill to copy and paste a website and change the details to your own.
 Being conned is also easy because the fraudsters are expert at what they do.
 Thankfully, there are some things you can do to spot an auto transport scam.